varlardohaeris/emacs-archives/emacswiki/zones-readme.txt

  ** Keys **

  Many of the commands that manipulate izones are bound on keymap `narrow-map'.
-They are available on prefix key `C-x n', along with the narrowing/widening keys `C-x n d', `C-x n n', `C-x n p', and `C-x n w'.
-(If you use Emacs 22 then there is no `narrow-map', so the same keys are bound on keymap `ctl-x-map'.)
+So they are available on prefix key `C-x n' (by default), along with the narrowing/widening keys `C-x n d', `C-x n n', `C-x n p', and `C-x n w'.
+(If you use Emacs 22 then there is no `narrow-map', so the same `n ...' keys are bound on keymap `ctl-x-map'.)

  If you have already bound one of these keys then `zones.el' does not rebind that key; your bindings are respected.